Akalanka47000/bashaway-questions-2023/hard/network-sorcery/QUESTION.md

 ## Constraints

-- The script should be purely written in bash without using any external tools
+- The script should be purely written in bash

 ## Output / Evaluation Criteria